-You may have recently read or seen news about a commonly used pesticide, glyphosate, found in some foods.
-The latest news stories may have you rethinking your morning cereal or afternoon snack.
+You may have recently read news about glyphosate, a widely utilized pesticide, and concerns about the safety of it being used and potential consumer exposure.
 With this increased focus on glyphosate, we thought it would be good to address some food safety considerations that may be on your mind.

 What is glyphosate?

 Glyphosate is a pesticide that has been used for crop protection since 1974.
 It is widely used in farming practices because it is considered non-toxic to consumers and animals, and is effective for broad-range weed control.
 However, those attributes come with an important caveat: Glyphosate, like all pesticides, must be used as prescribed on the pesticide product label.